kedro-org/kedro-training/training_docs/01_welcome.md

 ## Before your training session

-These training materials assume some level of technical understanding.
+These training materials assume some level of technical understanding, such as knowledge of Python and use of a command line interface.
 To optimise your experience and learn the most you can from the Kedro training, please review the following and then take a look at the [prerequisites page](./02_prerequisites.md) to get the necessary software, including Kedro, installed and running before your training session.

 ## Prerequisite knowledge: Python, YAML and the CLI